flows-network/github-pr-summary/README.md

 Review the `trigger_phrase` variable.
 It is the magic words you type in a PR comment to manually summon the review bot.

-Click on the "Create and Deploy" button.
+Click on the **Create and Deploy** button.

 ### 2 Add your OpenAI API key

 You will now set up OpenAI integration.
-Click on "Connect", enter your key and give it a name.
+Click on **Connect**, enter your key and give it a name.

 [<img width="450" alt="image" src="https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png">](https://user-images.githubusercontent.com/45785633/222973214-ecd052dc-72c2-4711-90ec-db1ec9d5f24e.png)

 Close the tab and go back to the flow.network page once you are done.
-Click on "Continue".
+Click on **Continue**.

 ### 3 Configure the bot to access GitHub